NordicSemiconductor/pc-nrfconnect-board-configurator/doc/docs/overview.md

 - To clear the information currently displayed in the Log panel, use **Clear Log**.
 The contents of the log file are not affected.
 - To hide or display the Log panel in the user interface, use **Show Log**.
 - To freeze Log panel scrolling, use **Autoscroll Log**.

+## Feedback tab

+The Feedback tab lets you send feedback about nRF Connect Cellular Monitor application to the application development team.

 ## About tab